bodik/sner4/README.md

 #### Server: Scheduler

-Scheduler provides workload configuration container and distribution mechanism through definitions of Queues, Exclusions, Targets and Jobs.
-Despite it's name, scheduler is a mostly passive component which is managed by planner or human operator.
+Scheduler provides workload configuration container, distribution mechanism and rate-limiting scheduling.

-* **Queue** -- an agent module configuration (yaml encoded), scheduling specs (group_size, priority, active) and list of targets.
+* **Queue** -- a list of targets and coresponding agent module and scheduling attributes container.
 Each module has a different config and target specification, see corresponding module implementation for details.
-Queue can also demand set of agent capabilities which must be satisfied in order to assign job from queue.

 * **Excl** (exclusion) -- CIDR or regex targets exclusion specifications.
 During continuous recons, some parts of monitored networks must be avoided for